Top of the page

-High blood sugar damages your kidneys.
-This makes it harder for your kidneys to filter blood.
-Your body will begin to retain fluids, and waste products will build up in your blood.
+High blood sugar damages your kidneys and makes it hard for them to filter blood.
+This causes fluid and waste to build up in your blood.

 If you have diabetes, it is very important to keep your blood sugar in your target range.
-There are many steps you can take to control your blood sugar.
-By controlling your blood sugar, you have the best chance to slow or stop damage to your kidneys.
+There are many steps you can take to do this.
+If you can control your blood sugar, you will have the best chance to slow or stop damage to your kidneys.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Enter C726 in the search box to learn more about "Kidney Disease and Diabetes: Care Instructions".

 Author: Healthwise Staff

 Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.